ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-formatters/index.md

 - If `fillOperation` is provided when using fill handle.
 - If `processCellForClipboard` is provided when using copy range down.
 - If `processCellCallback` is provided when using CSV export.
-- If `processCellCallback` is provided when using Excel export.
+- If `processCellCallback` or [Excel Data Types](/excel-export-data-types/) are provided when using Excel export, or the value is a number.